 In order to implement the Agreement, RATEL's Managing Board adopted the Decision no. 1-03-021-146/14 of 25 December 2014, which sets out the implementation schedule for price caps applied to wholesale and retail fees for calls, SMS, data transmission and MMS, in line with the prices set out under the Roaming Regulation (Figures 44-49).

-Figure 46.
-Average wholesale roaming SMS price cap (in euros excl.
+Figure 44.
+Average wholesale roaming call price cap (per-minute price in euros excl.
 VAT)